TV Sudoeste: Analog-to-digital conversion

 TV Sudoeste was the fourth Rede Bahia station to began transmitting in digital signal, starting operations in an experimental phase on April 1, 2014.
 The signal was officially launched on April 29, with an event at Mira Flores Arena for businessmen and technicians from Vitória da Conquista and other regions of Bahia.

 In 2014, it was activated the digital signal in translators of the largest cities in the region, Jequié, Itapetinga, Guanambi, Caetité and Brumado, in the first phase of the expansion of the digital signal.
 In the second phase, in 2015, the digital signal was activated in translators of Barra do Choça, Jaguaquara, Itambé, Ipiaú, Anagé and Poções.

 On August 18, 2015, TV Sudoeste's newscasts started to be produced in high definition (HDTV).

 TV Sudoeste shut down its analog signal, over VHF channel 5, on December 5, 2018, as part of the federally mandated transition from analog to digital television.
 The station's digital signal remains on its pre-transition UHF channel 28, using PSIP to display TV Sudoeste's virtual channel as 5 on digital television receivers.

 News operation

-TV Sudoeste currently broadcasts 6 hours and 5 minutes of locally produced newscasts each week (with 1 hour and 13 minutes each weekday, through the local editions of newscasts Bahia Meio Dia and BATV, anchored by Judson Almeida and Daniella Oliveira, respectively).
+TV Sudoeste currently broadcasts 8 hours and 20 minutes of locally produced newscasts each week (with 1 hour and 40 minutes each weekday, through the local editions of newscasts Bahia Meio Dia and BATV, anchored by Judson Almeida and Nayla Gusmão, respectively).
 The station formerly produced the local editions of newscasts Bahia Agora, BATV 1ª Edição and Jornal da Manhã.